VAROPreem: 2021

 Carlyle completes an acquisition of the stake in VARO to hold 66.66% of shares in the company.

-VARO completed the purchase of 51% of shares in SilviCarbon.

-VARO announces that the company has signed an agreement to acquire 49,5 % of the shares in E-Flux, a Dutch technology company that provides software for electric vehicle charging.
+After buying 51% of the shares in SilviCarbon, VARO announces that the company has signed an agreement to acquire 49,5 % of the shares in E-Flux, a Dutch technology company that provides software for electric vehicle charging.

 2022

-Dev Sanyal is appointed chief executive officer of VARO Energy.

-VARO and Group E announced the plan to build the most powerful ground-mounted solar facility in Switzerland, in Cressier.

-VARO Energy & GPS Group announced the completion of an integrated biofuels facility in the port of Amsterdam.
+With Dev Sanyal appointed as the new CEO of VARO, the company and Group E announced the plan to build the most powerful ground-mounted solar facility in Switzerland, in Cressier.
+Furthermore, VARO and GPS Group announced the completion of an integrated biofuels facility in the port of Amsterdam.

-VARO announced a new strategy to invest 3.5 billion and help customers meet net zero.
+The firm announced a new strategy to invest 3.5 billion and help customers meet net zero.

 2023

-VARO Energy announces the acquisition of 80% of the shares in Bio Energy Coevorden BV (BEC) in The Netherlands, one of the largest biogas manufacturers in Europe.
+In the year that it signs a Memorandum of Understanding with Deutsche Lufthansa AG to explore the production and supply of Sustainable Aviation Fuel (SAF), VARO announces the acquisition of 80% of the shares of one of the largest European biogas manufacturers, the Dutch company Bio Energy Coevorden BV.

-VARO Energy and Deutsche Lufthansa AG sign a Memorandum of Understanding to explore the production and supply of Sustainable Aviation Fuel.

 VARO Energy increases its shareholding in Road (E-Flux) to 66.3% and commits significant investment for new market entry in France, Italy, Spain and the UK, and market expansion in Germany.

-VARO Energy acquires 100% of the share capital in Renewable Energy Services (RES), one of Europe's leading biogas trading companies, and expands biogas trading capabilities across 10 European countries.
+It acquires 100% of the share capital in Renewable Energy Services (RES), one of Europe's leading biogas trading companies, and expands biogas trading capabilities across 10 European countries.

-VARO Energy announces its plan to invest $600m to build a major Sustainable Aviation Fuel manufacturing facility in Rotterdam, which will meet up to 7% of the EU's 2030 SAF target.

-VARO Energy, Groupe E and CSEM commissioned Switzerland's largest ground-mounted solar power facility, in Cressier and connected a district heating network using excess heat from the Cressier manufacturing hub.
+In addition to partnering with Höegh Autoliners to accelerate Sustainable Shipping, the company announced its plan to invest $600 million to build a major SAF manufacturing facility in Rotterdam, which will meet up to 7% of the EU's 2030 SAF target.
+VARO, Groupe E and CSEM commissioned Switzerland's largest ground-mounted solar power facility, in Cressier and connected a district heating network using excess heat from the Cressier manufacturing hub.

-Höegh Autoliners and VARO partner to accelerate Sustainable Shipping.

 2024

 VARO Energy acquires 100% of elexon GmbH, a leading European electric vehicle charging infrastructure provider.
 VARO Charging partners with Truckparkings Rotterdam, to operate new e-truck charging hub in the Port of Rotterdam.

 VARO and Orim Energy partner to scale-up sustainable shipping fuel capabilities.

-Gunvor Group announces its plans to join VARO’s large-scale SAF manufacturing facility project in Rotterdam.
+Gunvor Group announces its plans to join VARO's large-scale SAF manufacturing facility project in Rotterdam.

 2025

-On 31 March, 2025, VARO Energy announced it reached an agreement to acquire Preem Holding AB and Preem AB (“Preem”) by purchasing 100% of the shares in its parent company, Corral Petroleum Holdings AB (“CPH”), in an all-cash transaction.
+In March, VARO announced it reached an agreement to acquire Preem by purchasing 100% of the shares in its parent company, Corral Petroleum Holdings AB, in an all-cash transaction.
 The deal is expected to close in the second half of 2025, pending the usual closing conditions and regulatory approvals.